-The COVID-19 pandemic and related public health measures materially impacted the Company's operating results for the fiscal year ended January 31, 2021 and continue to materially affect how the Company and its customers and suppliers operate their businesses.
-Various containment and mitigation measures that have at times been imposed by governmental and other authorities around the world (such as quarantines and other social distancing requirements) have adversely affected sales of our products, given that those sales are heavily dependent on customer traffic in traditional retail stores, such as those of our wholesale partners, and our Company stores.
-Such measures have also adversely impacted our supply chain and resulted in late deliveries.
-In addition, during the 2021 fiscal year and continuing through fiscal 2022, the Company has implemented remote work policies and employed additional safety measures for on-site work.
-These policies and measures have caused strain for, and may have adversely impacted the productivity of, certain employees.
+The COVID-19 pandemic and related public health measures materially impacted the Company's operating results for the fiscal year ended January 31, 2021 and continue to affect how the Company and its customers and suppliers operate their businesses to varying degrees.
+Various containment and mitigation measures that have at times been imposed by governmental and other authorities around the world have adversely affected sales of our products and our supply chain.

-Although the COVID-19 pandemic's adverse impact on the Company has significantly diminished in recent quarters, the full magnitude of the effects on the Company's business is difficult to predict at this time, and the pandemic is expected to continue to impact the Company's results of operations for the foreseeable future.
-In addition to unpredictable regional resurgences of COVID-19 cases, which often result in the reimposition or tightening of containment and mitigation measures, the ongoing economic impacts and health concerns associated with the pandemic will likely continue to affect supply chains, shipping operations, consumer behavior, spending levels, shopping preferences and tourism.
+Although the COVID-19 pandemic's adverse impact on the Company has significantly diminished in recent quarters, the pandemic is expected to continue to affect the Company's results of operations for the foreseeable future due to impacts on supply chains, shipping operations, consumer behavior, spending levels, shopping preferences and tourism.